archerydwd/cb_sakila/README.md

 # Chicago Boss cb_sakila Application

 I built this app with the Chicago Boss framework to be used as part of a series of applications that I will be performing tests on.
-This is a Chicago Boss version of the Ruby on Rails ror_sakila application: <insert>.
+This is a Chicago Boss version of the Ruby on Rails ror_sakila application: https://github.com/archerydwd/ror_sakila.

 I am going to be performing tests on this app using some load testing tools such as Tsung, J-Meter and Basho bench.